 To protect your position and the reputation of the fire authority, you should exercise caution in accepting any gifts or hospitality which are (or which you reasonably believe to be) offered to you because you are a fire authority member.
 The presumption should always be not to accept significant gifts or hospitality.
 However, there may be times when such a refusal may be difficult if it is seen as rudeness in which case, you could accept it but must ensure it is publicly registered.
 However, you do not need to register gifts and hospitality which are not related to your role as a fire authority member, such as Christmas gifts from your friends and family.
 It is also important to note that it is appropriate to accept normal expenses and hospitality associated with your duties as an authority member.
+More detail can be found in the Protocol on Gifts and Hospitality published on the Authority's website.
 If you are unsure, contact your Monitoring Officer for guidance.

-Appendix A
+Appendix 1